 Investors are often most pessimistic at or near the bottom of a bear market.
 After the market has endured a sustained downward trend, investors tend to have overly dour expectations—a sign of pessimism.
 When prices begin to rise consistently, scepticism begins, as investors are hesitant to invest again.
 Despite widespread scepticism, companies continue to beat overly dour expectations and more investors step into the market as prices continue to rise, creating optimism.
 During optimism, equities are on a stable rise, investors raise expectations for regular company earnings and investors start to develop a fear of missing out on future returns.

-The final stage in the Templeton’s cycle is euphoria.
+The final stage in a bull market is euphoria.
 As investors throw caution to the wind and look for the next hot investment, euphoria can lead them to dismiss fundamental economic issues and continue to look for reasons why the market should continue rising.
 Emotions and biases are often investors’ nemeses.
 Because investments aren’t intuitive, investors often sell equities when they should be holding or buying.
 Making poorly-timed investment decisions based on emotion can threaten your ability to achieve your longer-term investment goals.

 Being bullish is a form of optimism and means believing the market will rise in the foreseeable future.
 History has shown bull markets last longer and returns are stronger, on average, than bear markets’ losses.
 Dating back to 1949, S&P bull markets have lasted from 26 months to as many as 113 months.[i]
 Since 1946, there have been 11 S&P bear markets with an average decline of 34% and an average duration of 16 months.[ii]
 During the same period, S&P bull markets—not including the current one—have averaged nearly five years in duration and 149% in the S&P 500 Price Index.[iii]

 During bear markets, investors who act on emotion typically sell their investments near market lows.
-Due to the losses incurred, investors may be reluctant to invest again when the market initially rebounds.
+Due to the losses incurred, investors may be reluctant to invest again when the bull market begins.
 They want more proof the rebound isn’t just a temporary bounce.
 As they wait on the sidelines, they miss out on the often steep bull market beginning.
 This mistake can be especially costly because investors often endure much of a downturn, and miss the initial rebound, which can help them recoup some of their losses—further detracting from their longer-term returns.
-Missing this initial upswing can set you further back and may even prevent you from reaching your long-term financial goals.
+Missing this initial upswing in a bull market can set you further back and may even prevent you from reaching your long-term financial goals.
 That’s one more reason why reacting emotionally to market developments can be costly in the long run.

 Investments come with many different risks.
 One of the most overlooked risks is the risk you don’t achieve the long-term growth you need to achieve your long-term goals.
 Missing the initial upswing can be costly and many investors don’t account for this cost.
 It can severely increase your risk of missing out on the necessary growth needed to meet your long-term financial goals.

 Fisher Investments UK delegates portfolio management to its US-based parent company Fisher Investments.
-Fisher Investments helps navigate capital markets for clients and answer client questions along the way.
+Fisher Investments helps navigate capital markets for clients, and clients’ dedicated Investment Counsellors help answer client questions along the way.
 To learn more, download one of our guides or speak with one of our experienced professionals today.

 i Source: Global Financial Data, as of 2/5/2018; S&P 500 Index Price Level from 5/29/1946 – 12/30/2013.
 FactSet, as of 2/5/2018; S&P 500 Index Price Level from 1/1/2014 – 2/2/2018.
 For “Duration,” a month equals 30.5 days.
 Returns are presented exclusive of dividends, and in terms of US dollars.
 Currency fluctuations between the US dollar and the pound may result in higher or lower investment returns.